Breizh

 Fishermen's houses

-A symbol of Pays Pagan and a tourist mecca in North Finistère, Meneham is a picturesque site that seems to harbor the very soul of Brittany.
+A symbol of the Pays Pagan and a major tourist attraction in North Finistère, Meneham is a picturesque site that seems to harbor the very soul of Brittany.
 Each fisherman's house nestles behind enigmatic rocks, in the heart of a grandiose landscape, a paradise for lovers of wide open spaces and unspoilt nature.
 Below, the white sandy beaches, sublime and exotic, evoke distant horizons.

 The seaweed oven